 - Do Hotels Charge for Extra Guests or Visitors?

-- What Happens if You Secretly Sneak a Visitor Into Your Room?
+- What Happens if You Sneak a Visitor Into Your Hotel Room?

-- Will Inn Staff Enter My Room to Check for Extra Visitors?
+- Will Hotel Staff Enter My Room to Check for Extra Visitors?